lcolladotor/derfinderExample/thout/README.md

 Explanation of files
 ====================

+This folder has the files related to running __TopHat__ to align the reads.

 # find_insert_size.sh

 This shell script uses the steps described in http://molecularevolution.org/resources/activities/velvet_and_bowtie_activity to determine the insert sizes for the paired-end reads.